deors/workshop-pipelines/readme.md

 ### Upgrading JUnit to version 5

 Unit tests are already configured by default in Spring Boot thanks to the addition of the `spring-boot-starter-test` dependency.
-Unit tests are configured to run with JUnit 4, so we will upgrade the configuration to leverage JUnit 5.
+Unit tests are configured to run by default with JUnit 4 but this example project is already configured to make use of JUnit 5.

-To enable JUnit 5, it is needed to suppress the dependency on JUnit 4, and add the newer version to `pom.xml`:
+To do this in other projects, suppress the dependency on JUnit 4 and add the newer JUnit Jupiter version to `pom.xml`:

 ```xml
     <dependencies>